mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 |- tools - det_score: SRE evaluation tools provided by NIST
 ```

+Steps:

-Place the egs/src/tool on your kaldi directory and make sure you have a backup on your own changes.
+1. Place the egs/src/tools on your kaldi directory and make sure you have a backup on your own changes.

+2. Go to src, add the program to the corresponding makefile and then make (2 programs).

+3. Go to egs/sre and choose the system you like.

 ## Reference